How to Improve Customer Retention

 - Competitive Advantage: A strong customer retention strategy can strengthen your business standing from your competitors.

+Customer Retention Rate shows the percentage of customers who stay loyal to your business over a specific period of time.
 You can calculate your Customer Retention Rate using this formula :

 Customer Retention Rate = (Total customers at the end of the period – Total new customers acquired during the period) / Total customers at the beginning of the period